Global leaders in yoga education power our programs.

 Tara’s life and work reflects her passions: family, education and spirituality.
 Tara is dedicated to the importance of a strong, collaborative family relationship and a quality education as the foundation for a fulfilling personal and professional life.
 In 2001, Tara founded Yoga Ed. and continues her support of Yoga Ed. through the Tara Lynda Guber Scholarship, established to provide opportunities for educators to get the necessary training to implement this program in schools.
 Prior to Yoga Ed., Tara was a founding member of the board of directors of The Accelerated School, the internationally recognized charter public school in South Central Los Angeles, named “Elementary School of the Year” by TIME magazine.
 Tara served for eight years as co-founder and President of EDUCATION FIRST! – a non-profit organization that utilized the resources of the entertainment industry to address the crisis in American education.

 Tara is involved in many projects outside of yoga.
 In 2012, Peter and Tara Guber became part owners of the MLB Los Angeles Dodgers.
 In 2011, they became part owners of the NBA Golden State Warriors.
-These new developments in Tara’s life have led to serving on the Golden State Warriors Foundation Board which works to promote sports and health via youth programs.
+In 2014, they became part owners if LAFC, a new MLS soccer team in Los Angeles.
+She is the co-founder of The Journalistic Learning Institute in partnership with University of Oregon and the Co-President of the LAFC Foundation.
 In addition, Tara serves on the UCLA Health Board and The Joyful Heart Foundation.
 Tara currently resides in Los Angeles, California with her family: her children Jodi, Elizabeth, Sam and Jaxon and her husband Peter Guber, CEO of Mandalay Entertainment Group.

 Los Angeles, CA